 When his law is violated, as all of us have done repeatedly throughout our lives, the penalty of the law must be paid.
 It cannot be ignored.
 Justice demands that there be a payment for your sin and for mine.
 There is universal judgment on universal guilt.
 We all stand condemned before a Holy God left to ourselves.
 It's the legacy that we received from Adam.
 It is the just portion that awaits those who have sinned in their thoughts, in their words, and in their deeds.
 It was only right for God to condemn those who consciously suppress the knowledge of him.
 It is only right for God to judge those creatures who reject their creator.
-It is only right for God to judge those who reject their serious.
+It is only right for God to judge those son, the Lord Jesus Christ.
+This is serious.